 FREQUENTLY ASKED QUESTIONS

-HERE is a list of frequently asked questions by patients.
-Dr. Satishchandra Gore has recorded answers in his own voice and written the answers .
-We request you to listen all of them. please add your question and send us.
+Dr. Satishchandra Gore has written the answers and recorded answers in his own voice . click on question to get written answer transcript, or click on play arrow to listen to Dr. gore audio answer.
+We request you to listen all of them. please add your question and send us on [email protected]

-IF YOU LIKE TO SEE THE text MATTER TRANSLATED automatically PLEASE CLICK ON TRANSLATE button.
+IF YOU LIKE TO SEE THE text answers TRANSLATED automatically PLEASE CLICK ON TRANSLATE button above.

 The answer is we need to understand that pain in the back and pain going down the leg can arise from certain specific causes and changes in the back.
 These changes, if the pain is in the back and then going down the leg are very very commonly related to the disc and its changes.
 The disc is a shock absorber between the two vertebrae in the back, lower back to be precise and these undergo changes as the time passes with aging and with degeneration.
 These changes initially are in the form of annular tear.
 This annular tear locationally can be at the center of the back side of the disc – what we call as posterior annulus or it can be at the corners of the back side of the disc what is called as posterolateral annulus.
 If there is a tear only then commonly there is a leakage of some chemicals from the disc and this can give rise to pain in the back if the tear is in the middle.
 If the tear is on the sides, the pain can go down the leg.
 As these changes progress, we have found that there may be a fragmentation that is breaking down of the nucleus in the disc and one of the fragments can come out of the tear causing what is called as disc herniation.
 So in addition to the chemical leaking and irritating the nerve, there is now a fragment of the nucleus which can put pressure on the nerve so there is a combination of swelling and pressure on the nerve which can cause pain going down the leg.
 This pain in general could be because of the swelling alone or swelling and compression by the fragment.
 In case of swelling alone it is diagnosed precisely by my sign styled as Gore Sign and if it is because of compression we use the test called a straight leg raising test to make out the compression of the nerve.
 So the nerve may be irritated because of leakage of chemicals from the annular tear and depending on the nerve which is irritated the pain could be in the back, it may travel down up to the hip, it could be only at the hip, it could be at the knee, on the outside of the knee or back of the knee on the outside and it can also be in the heel or around the heel.
 So this is a very basic distribution of the pain because of disc related changes.